Journal of Management Studies

 The Scope and Scale of MNE Strategies: In Commemoration of Alan Rugman's Contribution to International Business Research

 To acknowledge Alan Rugman’s scholarly contribution to international business (IB) research, we have invited two teams of leading IB scholars to engage in a Point – Counterpoint (PCP) discussion, providing a constructive dialogue associated with Rugman’s work and its implications for the IB and management research fields.
-The papers are available FREE until 25 April 2016.

 The Scope and Scale of MNE Strategies: In Commemoration of Alan Rugman's Contribution to International Business